 I originally created this to compliment various grilled steak dinners.
 The dressing is fabulous as a dip, spooned over vine-ripened tomato slices, mashed into a baked potato, even as a tasty sauce for baked or grilled chicken.
-Oh, it is also perfect for its originally-intended use–a dressing over your favorite greens!
+Oh, it’s also perfect for its originally-intended use–a dressing over your favorite greens!

 Let your mind wander: mix in chopped tomatoes, cucumber and/or celery and make a delicious salsa for your favorite grilled meats.
 You will be surprised at how you can creatively use this dressing and make the simplest of meals special.
+So mix up a batch and stay tuned–a new recipe that I am really excited about is coming very soon!

 - 1/4 cup olive oil